7 Best Investment Newsletters & Subscription Services

 Do investment newsletters work in bear markets?

 The best ones do, but expect drawdowns.
-Stock Advisor’s 22-year track record includes the 2008 financial crisis, the 2020 COVID crash, and the 2022 bear market.
-The strategy works over full cycles, but individual positions can drop 50%+ during downturns.
-The key is having conviction to hold—which is why framework and methodology matter as much as picks.
+Stock Advisor’s 24.5-year track record includes the 2008 financial crisis, the 2020 COVID crash, and the 2022 bear market—and delivered official +981% through all of them.
+Morningstar’s 40+ years of methodology is recession-tested.
+Alpha Picks has a 2022 slice and a 4.1-year book; it does not yet have a full-cycle claim.
+The key is having a hold or sell rule before the drawdown — which is why cadence and methodology matter as much as picks.

 The Bottom Line

-If you want to make your own decisions with professional-grade tools, Morningstar Investor is the industry standard.
+If you want to make your own decisions with professional-grade tools, Morningstar Investor is the industry standard — especially at CAPE ~41–42.

 If you need to verify who’s worth listening to, TipRanks tracks 96,000+ experts so you don’t have to trust blindly.

 The bigger risk isn’t picking the “wrong” subscription.
-It’s spending another year consuming free content that leads nowhere while your money sits in cash earning less than inflation.
+It’s spending another year consuming free content with no cadence, no hold period, and no sell rule while hardware compounds and software melts — and calling that research.

-Pick the category that fits your investing style.
+Pick the backbone that matches your horizon.
 Start with one subscription.
 Use it consistently for a year.
 That’s how you find out what actually works for you.